 Description of Patala (Stereospermum suaveolens) Plant

-Patala (Stereospermum suaveolens) is about 6-9 cm long, 1-1.5cm thick.
+Patala (Stereospermum suaveolens) tree is around 25m long.
 It is cylindrical in shape, extremely externally brown to creamy, rough due to vertical fissures, cracks, ridges and transverse fine lenticels, internally dark brown, lamellation of stratification due to presence of concentric bands of fibers.